Azure/azure-powershell/src/LabServices/docs/Update-AzLabServicesLabPlan.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <ILabPlanUpdate>: Contains lab configuration and default settings.
-This variant is used for PATCH.
-  - `[Tag <String[]>]`: Resource tags.
-  - `[AllowedRegion <String[]>]`: The allowed regions for the lab creator to use when creating labs using this lab plan.
-  - `[DefaultAutoShutdownProfileDisconnectDelay <TimeSpan?>]`: The amount of time a VM will stay running after a user disconnects if this behavior is enabled.
-  - `[DefaultAutoShutdownProfileIdleDelay <TimeSpan?>]`: The amount of time a VM will idle before it is shutdown if this behavior is enabled.
-  - `[DefaultAutoShutdownProfileNoConnectDelay <TimeSpan?>]`: The amount of time a VM will stay running before it is shutdown if no connection is made and this behavior is enabled.
-  - `[DefaultAutoShutdownProfileShutdownOnDisconnect <EnableState?>]`: Whether shutdown on disconnect is enabled
-  - `[DefaultAutoShutdownProfileShutdownOnIdle <ShutdownOnIdleMode?>]`: Whether a VM will get shutdown when it has idled for a period of time.
-  - `[DefaultAutoShutdownProfileShutdownWhenNotConnected <EnableState?>]`: Whether a VM will get shutdown when it hasn't been connected to after a period of time.
-  - `[DefaultConnectionProfileClientRdpAccess <ConnectionType?>]`: The enabled access level for Client Access over RDP.
-  - `[DefaultConnectionProfileClientSshAccess <ConnectionType?>]`: The enabled access level for Client Access over SSH.
-  - `[DefaultConnectionProfileWebRdpAccess <ConnectionType?>]`: The enabled access level for Web Access over RDP.
-  - `[DefaultConnectionProfileWebSshAccess <ConnectionType?>]`: The enabled access level for Web Access over SSH.
-  - `[DefaultNetworkProfileSubnetId <String>]`: The external subnet resource id
-  - `[LinkedLmsInstance <String>]`: Base Url of the lms instance this lab plan can link lab rosters against.
-  - `[SharedGalleryId <String>]`: Resource ID of the Shared Image Gallery attached to this lab plan.
-When saving a lab template virtual machine image it will be persisted in this gallery.
-Shared images from the gallery can be made available to use when creating new labs.
-  - `[SupportInfoEmail <String>]`: Support contact email address.
-  - `[SupportInfoInstruction <String>]`: Support instructions.
-  - `[SupportInfoPhone <String>]`: Support contact phone number.
-  - `[SupportInfoUrl <String>]`: Support web address.

 LABPLAN <LabPlan>:
   - `Location <String>`: The geo-location where the resource lives